OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### CoreData

-[`Core Data`](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/nsfetchedresultscontroller.html#//apple_ref/doc/uid/TP40001075-CH8-SW1 "Core Data iOS") is a framework that you use to manage the model layer of objects in your application.
-It provides generalized and automated solutions to common tasks associated with object life cycle and object graph management, including persistence.
+[`Core Data`](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/nsfetchedresultscontroller.html#//apple_ref/doc/uid/TP40001075-CH8-SW1 "Core Data iOS") is a framework for managing the model layer of objects in your application.
+It provides general and automated solutions to common tasks associated with object life cycles and object graph management, including persistence.
 [Core Data can use SQLite as its persistent store](https://cocoacasts.com/what-is-the-difference-between-core-data-and-sqlite/ "What Is the Difference Between Core Data and SQLite"), but the framework itself is not a database.

 ##### SQLite Databases

-The SQLite 3 library is required to be added in an app in order to be able to use SQLite.
-This library is a C++ wrapper that provides the API to the SQLite commands.
+The SQLite 3 library must be added to an app if the app is to use SQLite.
+This library is a C++ wrapper that provides an API for the SQLite commands.

 ##### Realm databases

-The [Realm Objective-C](https://realm.io/docs/objc/latest/ "Realm Objective-C") and the [Realm Swift](https://realm.io/docs/swift/latest/ "Realm Swift") are not supplied by Apple, but still worth noting here.
-They either store everything unencrypted, unless the configuration has encryption enabled.
+[Realm Objective-C](https://realm.io/docs/objc/latest/ "Realm Objective-C") and [Realm Swift](https://realm.io/docs/swift/latest/ "Realm Swift") aren't supplied by Apple, but they are still worth noting.
+They store everything unencrypted, unless the configuration has encryption enabled.

-The following example demonstrates how to use encryption for a Realm database.
+The following example demonstrates how to use encryption with a Realm database:

 ```swift
 // Open the encrypted Realm file where getKey() is a method to obtain a key from the keychain or a server